steveroy0226/edav/_posts/2015-03-01-rMapsLeafletDemo.md

 </section>
 	<section>
 ### The Good:
-- Very preliminary library with a ton of potential
+- Very preliminary library with a ton of potential!
 - Powerful in the right hands

 ###  The Bad:
 - Confusing and hard to get started on.
 - Customization very difficult without working JS Knowledge.
 - Formatting data and correcting data type issues.

 ### The Ugly:
 - Package is in an undocumented state with few examples.
 - [Existing samples don't currently work.](http://bl.ocks.org/ramnathv/raw/8970935/mymap.html)